openebs/openebs/k8s/upgrades/0.6.0-0.7.0/README.md

 ## Step 1: Upgrade the OpenEBS Operator

 OpenEBS 0.7.0 has made the following significant changes to the OpenEBS Operator (aka OpenEBS control plane components):
 - A new provisioning and policy enforcement engine.
-This introduces a breaking changes as it expects the volume policies to be present as annotations in storage class as opposed to `parameters` or `environment variables`.
+This introduces breaking changes as it expects the volume policies to be present as annotations in storage class as opposed to `parameters` or `environment variables`.
 - OpenEBS will install default jiva storage pool (named `default`) and storage class (named `openebs-jiva-default`).
-If these names conflict with your existing storage pool or storage classes, rename of re-apply your storage classes.
+If these names conflict with your existing storage pool or storage classes, rename and re-apply your storage classes.
 - Integrated with OpenEBS NDM project.
 A new Daemonset will be launched to discover the block devices attached to the nodes.

 ### Download the upgrade scripts